rangle/react-training/lessons/redux-intro.md

 - Where the entire application state exists
 - An application should only have one store
 - In larger applications, the store will be split into multiple slices

+---
+## Getting Redux

+- Redux is available through npm: `npm install redux`
+- There is also a package that provides easy interoperability between redux and react called _react-redux_. `npm install react-redux`
+- react-redux makes integration easier but is not absolutely necessary

+---
+## Redux DevTools

+- Redux DevTools is a debugging tool that allows you to:
+  - visualize your application's current state
+  - move forward and backwards throughout your state (time travelling!)
+- Available for Chrome, Firefox and Electron and other environments